AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 6 directories, 18 files
 {% endhighlight %}

-LLet's find out what do you need to change.
+Let's find out what do you need to change.

 Open the index.html on your web browser.